Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: Introduction

-Thirdly, it is difficult to acquire slice-wise autocalibration signals (ACS), i.e., fully sampled central k-space, within the SMS-accelerated scans.
-This is particularly problematic in Cartesian fast-spin-echo (FSE)\cite{fritz2017simultaneous} and echo-planar imaging (EPI)\cite{setsompop2012blipped,cauley2014interslice,demirel202120} sequences, which acquire echo trains while T2/T2* decay occurs.
-In FSE, integrating ACS complicates phase encoding and requires careful optimization to address signal discontinuities.
-In EPI, uniform k-space sampling is preferred to reduce geometric distortions \cite{zhang2023calibrationless}.
-Therefore, a fast single-band scan is typically used to provide coil sensitivity maps or GRAPPA kernels for SMS reconstruction, but these calibration scans usually have different tissue contrasts and image phases, such that they cannot be directly merged into the SMS data to provide low-frequency information, rendering reconstruction challenging.
+Thirdly, integrating autocalibration signals (ACS, i.e., fully sampled central k-space) within SMS-accelerated scans is difficult\citep{SMSLORAKS,barth2016simultaneous}, leading to very sparse k-space with limited low-frequency information in real-world SMS data.
+While some solutions have been proposed for gradient echo sequences\citep{ferrazzi2019autocalibrated,rapacchi2019simultaneous,ferrazzi2020autocalibrated,zou2023myocardial,gaspar2023open}, this problem remains cumbersome in Cartesian FSE\citep{fritz2017simultaneous} and EPI\citep{setsompop2012blipped,cauley2014interslice,demirel202120} sequences, which are two of the most frequently used MRI sequences in clinical and preclinical research.
+In FSE, integrating ACS complicates phase encoding and requires careful optimization to address signal discontinuities between the echoes.
+In EPI, uniform k-space sampling is preferred to reduce geometric distortions because of the rapid T2* decay\citep{zhang2023calibrationless}.
+Therefore, a separate single-band scan (external calibration) is typically used to provide coil sensitivity maps for SMS reconstruction\citep{barth2016simultaneous}, as done in numerous SMS methodological and application studies, as well as in vendor-provided SMS sequences\citep{moeller2010multiband,hoge2018dual,lyu2018robust,liu2019pec,muftuler2020optimization}.
+However, such calibration scans may not carry the same tissue contrasts and image phases as the SMS scan, such that they cannot be directly merged into the SMS data to provide low-frequency information, rendering reconstruction challenging.

 To address these challenges, we propose a novel SMS MRI reconstruction method based on denoising diffusion probabilistic models (DDPM) and validate it through extensive experiments in this study.
-The contributions are summarized as follows: \begin{itemize} \item We present a new reconstruction method that employs deep generative priors to disentangle mixed slices in SMS MRI.
+The contributions are summarized as follows: \begin{itemize} \item We present a new reconstruction method that employs deep generative priors to separate the highly aliased slices in SMS MRI.
 We name this method ROGER (SMS reconstruction using ReadOut concatenation and deep GEneRative priors).

-\item We propose a Low-Frequency Enhanced Module (LFE) that stabilizes the reverse diffusion process, particularly benefiting widely used SMS-accelerated FSE and EPI sequences that cannot easily integrate ACS.
+\item We propose a Low-Frequency Enhancement (LFE) module that stabilizes the reverse diffusion process, particularly benefiting widely used FSE and EPI sequences that cannot easily integrate ACS.